arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 ***[The Things Network (TTN)](https://www.thethingsnetwork.org/) is a crowdsourced, open, and decentralized LoRa®-based network server.
 This network is a great way to start testing devices, applications, integrations and get familiar with LoRa.
 To connect to TTN, you will need to be in the range of a gateway.
 Check the [world map](https://www.thethingsnetwork.org/map) to see if your local community already has a gateway installed; if not, consider installing one!***

 LoRa®-based networks are usually deployed in a **star-of-stars topology**; this means that **gateways manage data between end-devices and a network server**.
-Gateways are connected to the central network server via the Internet, while end-devices use LoRa® to send and receive data to and from the gateways; end-devices are not exclusively tied to a single gateway, end-devices broadcast information to all the gateways in range.
-Communication in LoRa®-based networks is natively **bi-directional**, although uplink communication between end-devices and the central network server is expected to be predominant in the network.
+Gateways are connected to the central network server via the Internet, while end-devices use LoRa to send and receive data to and from the gateways; end-devices are not exclusively tied to a single gateway, end-devices broadcast information to all the gateways in range.
+Communication in LoRa-based networks is natively **bi-directional**, although uplink communication between end-devices and the central network server is expected to be predominant in the network.

 ***Star networks topologies provide the best relationship between long-range communications, the number of gateways or base stations in the network, end-devices power consumption, and battery life.***